tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 ```

 Here we see the uniqueness of `var`.
 It is accessible from outside of code blocks related to
 conditional statements such as `if`, as well as loops.
-When used inside of a funciton, `var` is
+When used inside of a function, `var` is
 accessible to that specific function.
 No nested functions will have access to this `var`, nor will
-other functions have access to their's.
+other functions have access to theirs.
 If we were to try to `console.log(test1)` after the
 `exampleScopeDifference()`, it would also return `ReferenceError: test1 is not defined`.
 In this
 example we also see that `var` is reassignable just like `let`.